What is a USDOT number?

 How to check a USDOT number

-The easiest way to find and check the USDOT number is to ask your moving company to provide it for you, though it may be listed on its website or advertising materials.
+The easiest way to find and check the USDOT number is to ask your moving company for it, though it may be listed on the company’s website or advertising materials.
 You can also search using the company's name; however, there may be multiple listings to weed through.

 It should go without saying that if a moving company is unable to give you this number or supplies an incorrect number, you should not hire it — this could indicate fraud.

-In general, you’ll follow these steps to look up the USDOT number:
+In general, follow these steps to look up a USDOT number:

-- Go to the Safety and Fitness Electronic Records (SAFER) System search page that's administered by the FMCSA.
-There are three ways you can look up a company: USDOT number, company name or MC/MX number.
-Most of the time, you’ll use the company name or DOT number since moving companies typically aren’t required to have an MC or MX number.
-Motor Carrier (MC) and Mexican Carrier (MX) numbers are only required for companies that transport passengers or federally regulated commodities.
+- Go to the Safety and Fitness Electronic Records (SAFER) System search page, administered by the FMCSA.
+There are three ways to look up a company: USDOT number, company name or MC/MX number.
+Most of the time, you’ll use the company name or DOT number — Motor Carrier (MC) and Mexican Carrier (MX) numbers are only required for companies that transport passengers or federally regulated commodities.

 - Choose the criteria you’ll be searching by and enter the information in the search box.

-- If you’re searching by name, make sure you use the full legal name (pay attention to see if there’s an “LLC” or “Inc.” included in the name).
+- If you’re searching by name, make sure you use the full legal name (pay attention to whether there’s an “LLC” or “Inc.”).
 Even with the full name, you may need to narrow your results by using the company’s location, which can often be found on its website.
 For example, if you search “Allied Van Lines,” you’ll see four separate results and may need to choose the one located in Fort Wayne, Indiana, to get the correct information.

 - Review the company’s profile and safety information and take note of its USDOT number, found in the upper right-hand corner under “Company Snapshot.”